hoytnix/hoyt.io/docs/readme.md

 ## Using Frozen Flask

 For the purposes of this application the API of Frozen Flask has been modified in `lib/freezer.py`.
-To keep everything consistent, please try to import Freezer like `hoyt.extensions.freezer` when possible.
+To keep everything consistent, please try to import Freezer like `hive.extensions.freezer` when possible.
 The `freezer` is uninstantiated to prevent circular imports.